 User Name Create a user name for login.
-The user name should not be more than 16 characters using digits, letters and underlines only.
+The user name should be less than 16 characters and no spaces are allowed.
 Old Password Enter the old password of the switch.
 By default, the old password is admin .
 New Password Specify a new password for login.
+The password should be less than 16 characters and no spaces are allowed.
 Confirm Password Retype the new password.